GovindKurapati/UI-Challenge-1/README.md

-Repository to maintain the code developed for #creative-nomadic-challenge.
+Repository to maintain the code developed for #creative-nomads-challenge.